About The Montana Grain Elevator Association

 Jayson comes to Montana by way of Tennessee.
 He has a diverse background that includes time spent as a paratrooper in the US Army, a Senior Manager for an oil field service company, and an owner / operator of a small family cattle ranch.
 He currently is the general manager of Belle Pulses USA in Hingham, MT where he runs all the daily operations and buys pulse crops.
 He spends most of his time away from work coaching sports, including both football and wrestling.
 He and his wife Jana live in Chinook, MT with their 6 kids.

-Derek Gibson, Treasurer
+Derek Gibson, Vice-President

 Columbia Grain